Documentation

 Using the Simple Paid Listings plugin you can charge a single fee in order to list a job on your site using either Stripe or PayPal to collect the funds.

-Please note that this plugin does not provide the ability to use coupons, discounts, or anything other than a simple “pay $X for job listing”.
+Please note that this plugin does not allow coupons, discounts, or anything other than a simple “pay $X for job listing”.
 If you need additional capabilities, please consider using WooCommerce Paid Listings, instead.

 Installation